-How to research Amazon keywords for your books
+How to do Amazon keyword research for your books

 When you publish a new book, finding the best seven Amazon KDP keywords can often prove a difficult task, especially for new authors.
 Even some seasoned self-publishing authors find this an onerous task.

 One of the most searched for phrases on our site is keywords, so it is clear that many authors are looking for help in understanding what relevant keywords do, how they work and how to find the most suitable seven for their books.